 What do I need to know about the nursing uniforms?

 Nursing students will be required to wear Longwood University uniforms in the clinical setting.
 This identifies the student as learners in the clinical environment.
 The official nursing uniform will consist of a blue scrub top, with a Longwood University patch; white pants/skirts; and white shoes are required.
+Beginning Fall 2015: A white scrub top, with Longwood University patches on sleeves; blue pants/skirts will be worn in clinical areas.
 A white lab coat with the university logo is to be worn in the clinical areas when not in uniform.
 Longwood University Nursing polo shirt; khaki pants; and appropriate closed toe and heel shoes are worn as directed by your clinical instructor for some clinical experiences.
 Uniforms will be purchased fall of your sophomore year at Barnes and Noble Bookstore/Longwood University.
 The Nursing Department and Bookstore staff will arrange an annual uniform fitting for nursing students.
 Students will be notified of fitting dates.

 What documentation do I need to have completed before going to clinical experiences?